 A radio studio and control room to service the extensive faculty and student radio ministry is located in the Lewis Sperry Chafer Chapel building.
 The equipment for broadcasting and transcribing programs, which includes three Magnecorder tape recorders, a disc recorder, and two turntables, is valued at several thousand dollars and is manned by student technicians.
 A large library of transcribed sacred music featuring Seminary talent has been developed.
-The studio and equipment are widely used by the Radio Revival in addition to the Seminary radio ministry, which is broadcast over several U. S. stations and TGNA, radio station in Guatemala of the Central American Mission.
+The studio and equipment are widely used by the Radio Revival in addition to the Seminary radio ministry, which is broadcast at present over 14 stations in the United States and over TGNA, the radio station of the Central American Mission in Guatemala.